langendorfr/swiped/README.md

 Rscript swiped.R rel.txt
 ```

-You can also include the *named* second input argument to have the English version of each word appear above its corresponding swiped representation.
+You can also include the second input argument "named" to have the English version of each word appear above its corresponding swiped representation.

 ```console
 Rscript swiped.R rel.txt named